By Alan P. Levitt, OD

 Alan P. Levitt, OD, now retired, was a practice owner in Miami, Fla, for over three decades before selling his practice in 2021.
 To contact him: firstname.lastname@example.org

-In 2021, after 40 years in practice, Dr. Levitt sold his solo private practice to a younger colleague and retired.
-He began practice in 1981 as an associate for his family optometrist; three years later he left to cold-open his own private practice.
-This article includes several strategies that Dr. Levitt used to build a successful practice, travel the world and fund a secure retirement.
+Last year, after 40 years in practice, Dr. Levitt sold his solo private practice to a younger colleague.
+He first entered practice by working as an associate for his family optometrist; three years after graduation, he left to cold-open his own private practice in 1984.
+This article includes several strategies that Dr. Levitt used to create a successful practice, travel the world and fund a secure retirement.